btholt/complete-intro-to-react-v8/lessons/11-advance-react-performance/B-server-side-rendering.md

 While the total time to when the page is actually interactive is comparable, if a bit slower, the time to when the user _sees_ something for the first time should be much faster, hence why this is a popular technique.
 So let's give it a shot.

 First, we need to remove all references to `window` or anything browser related from a path that _could_ be called in Node.
-That means whenever we reference `window`, it'll have to be inside componentDidMount since componentDidMount doesn't get called in Node.
+That means whenever we reference `window`, it'll have to be inside `hydrateRoot` since `hydrateRoot` doesn't get called in Node.

 We'll also have to change where our app gets rendered.
 Make a new file called ClientApp.jsx.
 Put in there: